lfenergyarchitecturemodel/.github/CONTRIBUTING.md

 ![Metamodel](https://user-images.githubusercontent.com/3628277/162908393-2bf3f2f6-ff0e-4ae5-a7a5-860b99028293.jpg)

-The latest version can be found in lfenergyfunctionalarchitecturemodel -> Views -> Metamodel.
+The latest version can be found in [lfenergyfunctionalarchitecturemodel -> Views -> Metamodel](https://lfenergyarchitecturemodel.github.io/lfenergyfunctionalarchitecturemodel/?view=EAID_D62F533C_10E4_423a_9996_336A8012D5EE)

 ### Contribute using a feature branch
 If you wish to contribute to the model, (e.g., Create new diagrams or edits to existing diagrams) please create a new branch from the main model.
 When your draft is stable, create a pull request to merge your development branch into the master branch.
 The lfenergy functional architecture team will review the pull request and accept/edit the contribution from the development branch via github.